India: Global Health, Globalization & Leadership Course

 - Essential Daily Living Expenses - $240

 - UMN Learning Abroad Center Application Fee - $50

 - Spending money and Personal travel - Depends

-- Several $2,000 scholarships are available from CGHSR for AHC students for this program.
+- Several $2,000 Travel Awards are available from CGHSR for AHC students for this program.
 Scholarships will be awarded on a rolling basis.
 Scholarships will be awarded based on your personal statement combined with the goal of encouraging interdisciplinary participation.

-- An $1,000 Travel Award is available for a 3rd or 4th year Medical Student through the GMER Program.
+- $1,000 Travel Awards are available for a 3rd or 4th year Medical Student through the GMER Program.
 Apply as per GMER instructions.